 CHAPLAIN: Actually, that seems like a good start.
 You watched a movie and didn't argue.
-You must have also been able to talk cordially enough to agree on the movie in the place.
+You must have also been able to talk cordially enough to agree on the movie in the first place.
 Tell me more about what happened.

 SERVICE MEMBER: I guess you're right; we didn't argue in picking out the movie.
-I dragged her to see Star Wars when it came out so we both knew that this time we were going to watch just hard because there are also so many moments when it isn't good.
+I dragged her to see Star Wars when it came out so we both knew that this time we were going to watch one of the romantic flicks that she likes.

-CHAPLAIN: Looks like experiences like this make you feel as if this marriage has its positive moments-like you have a
+CHAPLAIN: Looks like experiences like this make you feel as if this marriage has its positive moments-like you have a fighting chance.